Saint Peter-Marian High School: History

-Administration and faculty

-The superintendent of the Diocese of Worcester is Dr. David Perda, and the principal of the school is Mr. William Driscoll.

-There were approximately 40 members of the teaching faculty at Saint Peter-Marian, all of whom were laypersons.

 Academics

-Saint Peter-Marian had high academic standards for its students.
 All students were required to earn 24 credits in order to graduate.
 This typically involved 4 years of religion, 4 years of mathematics, 4 years of English, 2–3 years of foreign language, 3–4 years of history and social studies, a half year of computer studies and an elective course.

 The five core academic subjects in the curriculum were English, social studies, mathematics, science, and religion.
 Students could also take elective classes in foreign language, health, computer science, art, music, theater, business, and marketing.
 Students could also study Spanish and French.

-Saint Peter-Marian offered a strong Advanced Placement curriculum for students in grades ten through twelve.
-In the 2006 school year, 92 students took 155 AP exams.
-The percentage of students with a passing grade was 82%, compared to a national average of about 60%.
-AP Scholar awards were granted to 16 students, 7 of them AP Scholars With Honor and 9 AP Scholars With Distinction.

-The school became a member of Virtual High School in 2004.
-The VHS program allowed students to take courses via Internet instruction in many subjects that were not offered on site at St. Peter-Marian.